 Basically, you are given a map with a series of checkpoints and you have to navigate between them, taking whatever route you want through the terrain.
 The person who completes the course the fastest is the winner.

 The best thing about orienteering however is that even though to compete at the front-end you have to be super tough and fit, when you're just starting out you can go as easy as you like.
-Courses start out short and simple, by sticking to clear paths, but as you improve you will move up to progressively harder and longer courses with more challenging navigation and terrain.
+Beginner courses are short and simple, sticking to clear paths.
+As you improve you will move up to progressively harder and longer courses with more challenging navigation and terrain.

 Most orienteering events are held in areas of natural beauty, usually forests or heathland.
 It is a superb way to get out into the countryside and into beautiful terrain which you would otherwise never have visited, whilst enjoying an adventurous sport at the same time.
 Smaller orienteering events can take place in city parks or even around the streets of Bristol!

-At the top level, orienteering can be a highly competitive sport, and our elite class athletes compete at a very high level in world competitions.
-Although the top orienteers are very physically fit, it is rarely the fastest runner who wins – rather the person who can combine running with map-reading and complex decision-making at speed.
+At the top level, orienteering is a highly competitive sport, and our elite class athletes compete at a very high level in world competitions.
+Although the top orienteers are very physically fit, it is rarely the fastest runner who wins, rather the person who can best combine running with map-reading and complex decision-making at speed.
 The majority of people participate in the sport for fun, and there are events throughout the year catering for the very widest possible range of ages and ability levels.

 Fell running is simply running in the hills (a.k.a. fells), typically up and down a particular hill if you're racing.
 You'll have opportunities to race almost weekly either in the Mendips or Brecons Beacons, as well as training in Snowdonia and the Lake District on our weekends away!